Dr Jana Funke

 External impact and engagement

-I welcome opportunities to share my research with the general public and am actively involved in developing and running public engagement and engaged research activities.
+I have extensive experiences engaging different publics with my research and have been actively involved in developing and running public engagement, engaged research and impact activities.

 Contribution to discipline